sergeyk/vislab/tasks.md

 - handle multiple sources of features: add the style classifier feature first (sep 13)
 - display top 8 results for all styles on one page (sep 13)
 - start detailed data collection on cluster (sep 23)
-- switch to using a standalone queue-based similarity engine : rq is too rigidly dependent on pickled function calls.
+- switch to using a standalone queue-based similarity engine (sep 24) : rq is too rigidly dependent on pickled function calls.
     : beanstalkd doesn't have results store.
     x roll own solution, based on redis. x get rid of using eval: register the instance method instead
+- switch to using mongo instead of dataframe for the data explorer task (sep 24)